 As the name already implies, this type is used to replace an explicit description, like going to the bathroom, with a more indirect expression.

 Online communication, with its blend of informality, anonymity, and rapid evolution, has given rise to its set of euphemisms.
-These euphemisms often serve to soften, obscure, or humorously refer to behaviors, practices, and phenomena of the digital age.
+These types of euphemisms often serve to soften, obscure, or humorously refer to behaviors, practices, and phenomena of the digital age.
 They are oftentimes referred to as “algospeak” and used to evade automated online moderation techniques used on Meta or TikTok.
 Generally, it refers to the creative use of alternative words or phrases on social media.

 COVID-19